These salmon patties have potato in them rather than bread or cracker crumbs, making the texture and flavor fabulous. You have to give them a try!

 - Heat oil in a skillet over medium heat.
 Once oil is hot, form patties out of salmon mixture and place a couple at a time into hot skillet.
 Cook for 1-2 minutes per side.
 Flip once they are nice and browned.
 Cook for 1-2 minutes on the second side.

-- Put cooked patties on a paper towel lined baking sheet and keep warm in the oven.
+- Put cooked patties on a paper towel lined baking sheet.
+If desired, keep warm in a preheated 300°F oven.
 Continue until all salmon mixture is used.

-- Serve with lemon, lime and/or tartar sauce.
+- Serve with lemon or lime wedges, and/or tartar sauce.